819: Invasion of the Neptune Men

 The Banana Splits were animal rock musicians on a Saturday morning kiddie show in the late 1960s.
 They lived in Hocus Pocus Park, where their cuckoo clock always read 6:55.
 The band consisted of Fleegle, Bingo, Drooper, and Snork.

 Space Chief is actually Racer X, Speed’s brother.

 See note on Speed Racer, above.
 Racer X, a.k.a. the Masked Racer, was a mysterious race car driver and a rival of Speed’s; it turned out that he was actually Speed’s older brother Rex Racer.

 The animated TV series The Flintstones aired from 1960-1966.
 A prehistoric take on The Honeymooners, it starred the voice talents of Alan Reed (as patriarch Fred Flintstone) and Mel Blanc (Fred’s pal Barney Rubble).
 The show was the first prime-time animated hit and inspired numerous product tie-ins, including a toy phone that spoke phrases in various characters’ voices.

 [Imitating.]
 Exit, stage left even.

-“Exit, stage left” (or sometimes “stage right”) was the departing catchphrase of Snagglepuss, a slender, nattily dressed lion on the animated children’s TV show Yogi Bear.
+“Exit, stage left” (or sometimes “stage right”) was the departing catchphrase of Snagglepuss, a slender, nattily dressed lion on the animated children’s TV show series The Yogi Bear Show (syndicated, 1961-1962).
 He had another catchphrase as well: “Heavens to Murgatroid!”
-He was voiced by Daws Butler, who also supplied the voices for Yogi Bear, Quick Draw McGraw, and Huckleberry Hound, among others.
+Snagglepuss was voiced by Daws Butler, doing an imitation of Bert Lahr as The Cowardly Lion in The Wizard of Oz (1939).
+Butler also supplied the voices for Yogi Bear, Quick Draw McGraw, and Huckleberry Hound, among others.

 It’s the Keystone Kids!